kalebheitzman/grav-plugin-events/README.md

 [View the demo](http://brandr.grav.co) *Sidenote: the demo is running the development version of this plugin.
 From time to time you may see features that haven't been released yet.*

+Also, check out this [Gist](https://gist.github.com/kalebheitzman/edef3f0932150bca8a93) of proper page setup for Calendar, Events, and Event.

 ### Installation

 From the root of your Grav install.